markbastian/clojure-exercises/README.md

 # clojure-exercises

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project in which I collect my solutions to a variety of Clojure puzzlers as well as come up with some of my own exercises and their explanations.

-## Usage
+## TODO

-FIXME
+Get all of my solutions from 4Clojure imported and organized.

 ## License